 Mistake of Fact

-In this example, suppose you reasonably believed you had permission to enter a property when in fact the permission was revoked without your knowledge.
+In this example, suppose you reasonably believed you had permission to enter a property when, in fact, the permission was revoked without your knowledge.

 It should be noted this type of defense requires some proof it was a good-faith mistake.